sunisdown/faster_cpython/pep_dict_version.rst

 globals+builtins lookup optimization <https://bugs.python.org/issue1616125>`_.
 The patch adds a private ``timestamp`` field to dict.

-See also the thread on python-dev: `About dictionary lookup caching
+See the thread on python-dev: `About dictionary lookup caching
 <https://mail.python.org/pipermail/python-dev/2006-December/070348.html>`_.